 Get PADI Certified

 One of the most popular things to do in Koh Tao and why many people travel here is to get PADI certified.
-Koh Tao is known as one of the cheapest places to get your PADI license in the world.
+Koh Tao is known as one of the cheapest places to get your PADI license in the world with it costing as little as $300.00.
 As a result, it attracts thousands of backpackers every year looking to gain some new skills exploring life under the water.
-It can cost as little as $300.00 to become certified here.

 Ang Thong Marine Park

 If you snorkeled all of the beaches while in Koh Tao why not head out a bit further afield on a day trip to Ang Thong Marine Park.
+This is a popular trip for people to take when staying in Koh Tao, Koh Phangan, or Koh Samui.
 It is made up of 42 separate islands and is one of the best spots to snorkel in the Gulf of Thailand.
 Prices generally start around $30.00 for the day trip on a group tour.

 Being such a small island with relatively limited things to do, partaking in the famous Koh Tao pub crawl has become a bit of an institution for backpackers in Thailand.
-It a pretty cheap thing to do here and you will also receive a free teeshirt or singlet.
-You will also meet a bunch of new people.
+It is a pretty cheap thing to do here and you will also receive a free teeshirt or singlet.
+It is a great way to meet new people as well, especially if you are traveling solo.

 Where To Stay In Koh Tao?

 Sairee Beach: Sairee Beach is one of the more popular places to stay in Koh Tao simply because this is where the majority of accommodation options are located.
+You will find plenty of delicious restaurants and cafes here.
 There are some quaint bungalows here as well as a handful of hostels for backpackers on a budget.

 Mae Haad: Mae Haad is the main area of Koh Tao and where all the ferries depart from.
 I stayed in this area on my first trip to Koh Tao and found the options quite limited.
+There wasn’t a whole heap of restaurants to choose from and the beach was at the main port so it wasn’t really an option.
 There are more hostels here as well as a few affordable resorts.
 I stayed in Baan Rock Inn for $20.00 per night which I shared with my partner.

 Chalok Baan Kao: Away from the township in a more peaceful location is the area of Chalok Baan Kao.
 Here you will find more affordable beachfront bungalows.
 This is definitely an area for backpackers who want to be more in nature and the seaside without having to pay ridiculous prices.

-Ao Thian Og: If budget isn’t a limit for you, it’s likely you will be staying in Ao Thian Og.
+Ao Thian Og: If your budget isn’t a limit, it’s likely you will be staying in Ao Thian Og.
 This is a super-luxurious area with some of Koh Tao’s best resorts and hotels.
 A night here will cost you a few hundred dollars.

 One of the cheapest hostels around.
 From $8.00 per night in a shared dorm.BOOK NOW